VincentLindsay/Security-Analysis-Projects/Attack & Defend lab/README.md

 # Overview
 This Homelab simulates an attacker and defender scenario which features a Kali Linux and a Windows 10 Enterprise virtual machine.
 The Windows 10 machine utilizes Splunk to ingest logs to identify malicious traffic by the Kali machine, as well as Sysmon.
+The goal of this lab is to gather and analyze network security logs and view them in Splunk.

 # Table of Contents
 - [Setting up VirtualBox](#Setting-up-VirtualBox)